 Both of these methods are useful for combating ant infestations, however, always remember that protection comes first.
 By positioning these baits out of reach of children and pets, you ensure their safety while effectively eliminating the ants.

-It is also important to note that while you can directly sprinkle or spray boric acid in areas where you’ve noticed ants, incorporating boric acid into a bait is a more effective solution.
+Important note: While you can directly sprinkle or spray boric acid in areas where you’ve noticed ants, incorporating boric acid into a bait is a more effective solution.
 An appealing bait ensures the ants carry the boric acid back to their colony, impacting it at the source.
-By following these simple boric acid recipes, you’re one step closer to an ant-free home!

 Using boric acid with bait is crucial because the bait draws the ants in.
 By consuming the boric acid bait, ants do their own part in their demise by bringing the poison back to their colony and sharing it with their fellow ants.
 Eventually, it will also reach and kill the queen ant which spells the end for the entire colony.